This blog provides information for educational purposes only. Read our complete summary for more info.

-- Magnetic stir plate
+- Magnetic stir plate and flask

 You'll also need a few ingredients to get the starter going.
 We're assuming that you're making a starter from a store-bought yeast packet.
-However, harvested yeast can be used as well.
+However, harvested and washed yeast can be used as well.
 Follow the same process.
 Also, dry malt extract can be purchased at any decent homebrew shop.
 Here are the necessary items.